 - Best jobs and fields for digital nomad business owners

-These 37 jobs are perfect for aspiring nomads.
+These 37 jobs are perfect for aspiring nomads and remote workers.
 The jobs themselves require no formal university degree and (generally) no professional certifications.
-Additionally, most of these jobs can be self-taught using openly available information on the internet, test projects, and trial & error.
+Additionally, most of these remote jobs can be self-taught using openly available information on the internet, test projects, and trial & error.

 These jobs are unquestionably cool and were reported (and observed) as jobs digital nomads are doing successfully in a way that pays the bills.
 However, the fail rate in these jobs is so high we don’t recommend them as plan A. They’re still awesome to learn about, though.
-I honestly did one of these jobs for a stint but opted out because my current “hustles” – digital marketing and blogging – fit the lifestyle much better.
+I honestly did one of these jobs for a stint but opted out because my current “hustles” – digital marketing and blogging – fit the lifestyle and a more pleasurable digital nomad life much better.

 These jobs wouldn’t come to mind first when thinking about digital nomad careers because of the extensive formal education and certification – think doctors, therapists, and urban planners – however, they do have very direct paths to an independent location income earned online.